 EVALI is a serious and sometimes fatal lung injury related to vaping.
 An outbreak of EVALI in 2019 led to hundreds of hospitalizations and dozens of deaths.
-The CDC has identified vitamin E acetate, an ingredient sometimes used in THC-based vape fluids, as the primary cause of the condition.
+The CDC has said vitamin E acetate, an ingredient sometimes used in THC-based vape fluids, is “strongly linked” to the condition.
 THC is the chemical that causes most of marijuana’s psychological effects.
 Symptoms of EVALI can include problems related to breathing or to the digestive system.

 The severity of EVALI has led many patients or their survivors to file e-cigarette lawsuits as part of a growing mass litigation in federal court.

 Health care workers started noticing mysterious vaping-related lung injuries in March 2019 but didn’t see a connection at first.
 Doctors at Children’s Hospital of Wisconsin were among the first to notice a pattern after three teens showed up with the same symptoms over the July Fourth weekend.